-These include front wheel suspension (it says 4-wheel suspension on Amazon, but we didn't find any rear suspension), a foot-pedal parking brake, a UPF50+ canopy, peek-a-boo window up top, five-point harness with shoulder pads and a padded crotch buckle, and a foot rest.
+These include front wheel suspension (it says 4-wheel suspension on Amazon, but we didn't find any rear suspension), a foot-pedal parking brake, a UPF50+ canopy, a peek-a-boo window up top, a five-point harness with shoulder pads and a padded crotch buckle, and a footrest.

 Overall, the seat has a nice stitched high-quality fabric, but it's not very padded.
 That's pretty typical for lightweight strollers, but it doesn't seem like it would be very comfortable for relatively long rides.

-We tried out the Bitsy Elite with an infant car seat and a 9-month old (see below), with a 2-year old, and a 4-year old (38 pounds).
-The 2-year old was really the perfect size, as would be a 3-year old.
-The seating area is definitely nice and wide and supportive.
+We tried out the Bitsy Elite with an infant car seat and a 9-month-old (see below), with a 2-year-old, and a 4-year-old (38 pounds).
+The 2-year-old was really the perfect size, as would be a 3-year-old.
+The seating area is definitely nice, wide, and supportive.

-The 4-year old was getting really close to the maximum weight of 40 pounds, and you could feel it affect the ride quality and how easy it was to maneuver.
-So it's best suited for infants (using an infant car seat) and all the way up to about a 3-4 years old, assuming you're within normal developmental weight and height ranges.
+The 4-year-old was getting really close to the maximum weight of 40 pounds, and you could feel it affected the ride quality and how easy it was to maneuver.
+So it's best suited for infants (using an infant car seat) and all the way up to about a 3-4-year-old, assuming you're within normal developmental weight and height ranges.